siddharthpandey-7/Pneumonia_Detection/README.md

-🩺 Pneumonia Detection using Deep Learning (VGG19 + Flask Web App)
+# 🩺 Pneumonia Detection using Deep Learning (VGG19 + Flask Web App)

-An AI-powered web application that detects Pneumonia from Chest X-ray images using a fine-tuned VGG19 Convolutional Neural Network (CNN).
+An AI-powered web application that detects **Pneumonia from Chest X-ray images** using a fine-tuned **VGG19 Convolutional Neural Network (CNN)**.
-The model was trained on the Chest X-Ray Images (Pneumonia) dataset from Kaggle and integrated into a Flask web application for real-time image-based diagnosis.
+The model was trained on the [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) dataset from Kaggle and integrated into a **Flask web application** for real-time image-based diagnosis.

+---

-🚀 Features
+## 🚀 Features

-✅ Deep Learning–based Pneumonia detection (VGG19 Transfer Learning)
+- ✅ Deep Learning–based Pneumonia detection (VGG19 Transfer Learning)

-🧠 Fine-tuned with high test accuracy
+- 🧠 Fine-tuned with high test accuracy

-🧩 Real-time image upload and prediction using Flask
+- 🧩 Real-time image upload and prediction using Flask

-📸 Beautiful front-end with live preview & loading animation
+- 📸 Beautiful front-end with live preview & loading animation

-📊 Confidence score bar and colored prediction output
+- 📊 Confidence score bar and colored prediction output

-💾 Model file excluded from GitHub for lightweight repo (Google Drive link provided)
+- 💾 Model file excluded from GitHub for lightweight repo (Google Drive link provided)

+---

-📂 Folder Structure
+## 📂 Folder Structure
 PNEUMONIA_DETECTION/
 │
 ├── static/